danielspatacean94/axios-test/README.md

 ## Proxy server

-- Using a proxy server found on `https://www.freeproxylists.net/?s=u`
+- In order to simulate a `behind corporate proxy` situation, used a proxy server found on `https://www.freeproxylists.net/?s=u`
 - They are pretty unstable, so we might have to switch the proxy server that we are using for test
+- Feel free to overwrite `proxyHost` and `proxyPort` in `config.js`

 ## run